dy1z/docs/content/docs/getting-started/installation.md

 - the Framework
 - a Starter project

-When developing emails on your local machine with Maizzle, you simply run a CLI command inside your Starter project directory.
+When developing emails on your local machine with Maizzle, you tipically run a CLI command inside your Starter project directory.

 That command asks the Framework to build the emails inside your current project, based on config files that it finds in there.